 Jose Vasquez (he/him) is the Executive Director of Common Defense, a diverse grassroots organization of U.S. veterans and military family members.
 Jose served 15 years in the U.S. Army and was honorably discharged in 2007.
 Jose has experience in education and research, nonprofit management, organizing, and philanthropy.
-He lives in New York City with his partner Charon Hribar and is the proud co-parent of one son.
+He lives in New York City.

 Perry O’Brien (he/him) is the Organizing Director of Common Defense.
 Perry has over ten years of experience as an organizer and strategic communicator in the labor and antiwar movements.
 He is an Army veteran who served in Afghanistan, and was Organizing Director of CIR/SEIU, a national physicians’ union.
 His writing has appeared in publications like The New York Times, The San Francisco Chronicle, and the Huffington Post, and his first novel is forthcoming from Random House.

 Alexander McCoy (he/him) is the Political Director of Common Defense.
 Alex served for six years in the Marine Corps, including three years in Saudi Arabia, Honduras, and Germany in support of the U.S. Department of State.
 Following his service, he worked in communications and veteran organizing for state and national political campaigns.
 He helped craft the legislative strategy to successfully pass the Fairness for Veterans Act of 2016 through a gridlocked Congress.
 His writing has appeared in The New York Times, Foreign Policy, Reuters, Huffington Post, and others, and he has been featured on MSNBC, CNN, BBC, NPR, and TEDx Mile High.